Amplitudes/amplitudes/_pages/whatwedo.md

 ## Group name

- The active part of our group name is shared by a programming paradigm that also prefers placing focus on the logic of what should be accomplished rather then be tied to details of particular implementations.
+  JJ playfully named our group in reference to a programming paradigm that also prefers placing focus on the logic of *what* should be accomplished rather than be tied to details of particular implementations.
 We think this is a good way to do physics.
 For more information see, [*"Naming a research group"*](http://prettyquestions.com/thoughts/Naming_a_research_group/).

 ## Open science